MT-Ibiza/Magnetic/apps/docs/docs/admin.md

 ---
 id: admin
-title: Admin Panel
+title: Admin Overview
 sidebar_position: 2
 ---

-# Admin Panel
+# Admin App

-The **Admin Panel** is the control center of the Magnetic platform.
+The **Admin App** is the control center of the Magnetic platform.
 It allows administrators to manage services, users, and bookings.

 ## Key Features